timothyhollabaugh/main-server/backend/README.md

 Gets information about every user in the system.
 Returns a List of Users.

 `GET /users/?searchterm=searchtype,parameter`
+Searches users
-  Available search terms: fisrt_name, last_name, email, and banner_id
+  + Available search terms: fisrt_name, last_name, email, and banner_id
-  Available search types: partial, exact
+  + Available search types: partial, exact
-  Parameter is what needs to be searched
+  + Parameter is what needs to be searched
-  Multiple searches can be done by seperating them with an &
+  + Multiple searches can be done by seperating them with an &

 `GET /users/{id: u64}`
 Gets information about the user with the given id.
 Returns a single User.